GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 - To create the following instructions we used an Nginx load balancer/proxy, however if you have your own load balancer, like F5 or Cisco, you should use that instead and disregard the instructions about configuring Nginx.

-- Gluu Server version 3.x using OpenLDAP.
+- Gluu Server version 3.1.2 using OpenDJ.

 - Redis-server for caching sessions.